rosestrauss1/PyBer_Analysis/README.md

 To rectify disparities among city types, I reccomend three action items:

 1. Decrease fares in rural areas by implementing an advertising campaign for ride shares that encourage more people to use this service.
-2. Redistribute the income of drivers living in rural areas to supplement the income of drivers in rural areas.
+2. Redistribute the income of drivers living in rural areas to supplement the income of drivers in urban areas.
 3.